 Regular and term employees are eligible to apply for Leave with Pay.
 Temporary, occasional, and on-call employees are not eligible.

 2. Jury duty.
-When an employee has been summoned for appearance for jury-duty qualification, or for duty as a witness in a legal proceeding (other than as plaintiff or defendant) shall be granted time off with pay.
-Employees are required to present, to their supervisor, documentary evidence of the summons and shall submit the monies received from the court for service to the college Payroll office in order to receive Leave with Pay.
+When an employee has been summoned for appearance for jury-duty qualification, or for duty as a witness in a legal proceeding (other than as plaintiff or defendant), they shall be granted time off with pay.
+Employees are required to present, to their supervisor, documentary evidence of the summons and shall submit the monies received from the court for service to the College Payroll Office in order to receive Leave with Pay.
 Employees summoned are required to return to their work location while temporarily excused from attendance at court unless it is not practical because of the short period remaining between the time employees are excused from court and the end of their scheduled working time.

 3. Public Board or Commission Leave.
-Employees who have been appointed or elected as members of a legally constituted city, county, state, or federal board or commission are entitled to leave with pay when requested to be absent from their employment in order to attend meetings or transact business for those boards or commissions, provided that such services do not hamper the performance of their duties at the college.
-(No more than two days a month are allowed for such leave without prior approval from the president.
-Such leave is not cumulative.)
+Employees who have been appointed or elected as members of a legally constituted city, county, state, or federal board or commission are entitled to leave with pay when requested to be absent from their employment in order to attend meetings or transact business for those boards or commissions, provided that such services do not hamper the performance of their duties at the College.
+No more than two days a month are allowed for such leave without prior approval from the President.
+Such leave is not cumulative.

 4. Voting Leave.
 Employees whose work day begins less than two hours subsequent to the time of opening of the polls or ends less than three hours prior to the time of closing of the polls are allowed up to two hours with pay to vote.
-The employee must consult with his/her supervisor as to when the employee can take the two hours off.
+The employee must consult with their supervisor as to when the employee can take the two hours off.

 5. Military Leave.
-Employees who are members of the National Guard, Air National Guard, or any organized unit of the Armed Forces of the United States shall be entitled to be paid military leave for a period not to exceed 15 work days in each Federal fiscal year, in addition to other authorized paid leave.
+Employees who are members of the National Guard, Air National Guard or any organized unit of the Armed Forces of the United States shall be entitled to be paid military leave for a period not to exceed 15 work days in each Federal fiscal year, in addition to other authorized paid leave.
 Military leave may be granted for periods in excess of 15 workdays in each Federal fiscal year; however, such leave shall be without pay.
 In addition, SFCC complies with the requirements of the Uniformed Services Employment and Reemployment Rights Act (USERRA) and grants unpaid leave and job and benefits protections in accordance therewith.

 6. Earned Educational Leave (EEL).
-The college may grant Full Time Regular status employees EEL to attend classes at SFCC or another accredited institution in accordance with the following conditions:.
+The College may grant Full-Time Regular status employees EEL to attend classes at SFCC or another accredited institution in accordance with the following conditions:.

 a.
 EEL may be granted on the basis of time served, as follows: